 - The process by which new faculty and administration are recruited and hired;

-3. An area where the Faculty serve in a consultative role but where primary expertise and decision-making responsibility remain with the administration and/or Board of Trustees.
+3. An area where the Faculty serve in a consultative or advisory role but where primary expertise and decision-making responsibility remain with the administration and/or Board of Trustees.
 This area includes:

 - Faculty-related personnel policies;